 What Is Your Most Unique Holiday Tradition?

-Real Simple readers share the uncustomary customs they celebrate year after year.
+Real Simple readers share the uncustomary Christmas traditions, Hanukkah traditions, and New Year's Eve traditions they celebrate year after year.

 Since we moved to Virginia four years ago, my husband and I have attended the annual National Menorah Lighting on the Ellipse, in Washington, D.C.
 A military band accompanies three cantors while they give the blessing and sing, and latkes and sufganiyot (a type of doughnut often enjoyed on Hanukkah) are served.
 Afterward we go to our favorite Mediterranean restaurant.
 I am pregnant with twins due this month, and I can’t wait to share this tradition with them.